Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 ALTER TABLE geolab.geography.uk_districts_coverage ADD SEARCH OPTIMIZATION ON GEO(geometry);
 ```

 Nice!
 Now you have a `UK_DISTRICTS_COVERAGE` table that contains the name of the area, the boundaries of that area, and the boundaries of the LTE coverage area.
 Let's vizualize it in Carto.
-Paste the following query into the SQL editor and use <em>coverage_ratio</em> column to color code the coverage areas.
+Paste the following query into the SQL editor and use `COVERAGE_RATIO` column to color code the coverage areas.

 ```
 SELECT geometry AS geom,